The policies outlined in the Residence Policy apply to all students living in campus residential facilities.

-In order to ensure a living environment that develops in students responsible citizenship and behavior which is consistent with community values, there is a need for defined expectations to serve as standards for student conduct.
-These standards are primarily based on the need to recognize and respect the rights of others and the need to comply with local, state and federal law.
+To ensure a living environment that develops in students responsible for citizenship and behavior, consistent with community values, there is a need for defined expectations to serve as standards for student conduct.
+These standards are primarily based on the need to recognize and respect others' rights and the need to comply with local, state, and federal law.

-The specific policies outlined below apply to all residents of university-owned living facilities (i.e. Residence Halls, Union Avenue facilities, Langlow House, Residence Houses and Trimble Hall).
+The specific policies outlined below apply to all residents of university-owned living facilities (i.e., Residence Halls, Union Avenue facilities, Langlow House, Residence Houses, and Trimble Hall).
 They are designed to complement the behavioral guidelines outlined in other university standards.
-All conditions stipulated in student housing contracts are enforced by this policy; a violation of those conditions is therefore a violation of this policy.
+This policy enforces all conditions stipulated in student housing contracts; a violation of those conditions is, therefore, a violation of this policy.

 Residents are prohibited from:

 - Obtaining university keys illicitly, duplicating university keys, loaning keys, retaining keys beyond authorized dates for returning them to the university, or altering door safety closures or locks;

 - Causing loud or disturbing sounds that may interfere with the rights of other students or members of the surrounding community including, but not limited to, the right to rest, study, or be free of unnecessary or unwarranted distractions;

 - Changing the physical structure or appearance of residences (including constructing lofts); removing or dismantling furniture; using any unauthorized risers to raise furniture (i.e., cement blocks, other furniture); unauthorized painting of rooms or furniture; tampering with facility equipment (including elevators, electrical power boxes, accessing roofs, etc.); possessing or using waterbeds or devices that pose a threat to the structural integrity of the facility; tampering with or unauthorized use of fire safety equipment;